 Green Stem is a disorder of soybean in which stems remain green and moist well past the point when pods and seeds are fully ripe and dry.
-Green Stem Disorder been observed for years, but has increased dramatically in recent years.
+Various names are used to describe the problem including green soybean syndrome, green stem disorder and greening effect.
+In this document, it will be referred to as Green Stem Disorder (GSD).

-Stinkbug feeding is known to cause a disorder called “green bean syndrome” in the southern U.S., in which the maturity of the entire soybean plant is delayed.
-However, feeding by bean leaf beetles, leaf hoppers, or stinkbugs has not been linked to green stem incidence. (see https://soybeanresearchinfo.com/soybean-pest/stink-bugs/)
+Stinkbug feeding is well known to cause a disorder called “green bean syndrome” in the southern U.S., in which the maturity of the entire soybean plant is delayed.
+However, feeding by bean leaf beetles, leaf hoppers, or stinkbugs has not been consistently linked to green stem incidence.

-Although the cause of the Green Stem Disorder is not yet known, there are consistent and significant differences among varieties in their sensitivity to green stem disorder.
+Although the cause of the GSD is not fully determined, there are consistent and significant differences among varieties in their sensitivity to green stem disorder.

-At harvest, scout for plants that have retained green, moist, non-senescent leaves, petioles or stems, while the pods and seeds are mature, brown and dry… Be sure to inspect plants before the first killing frost.
+Scouting should begin about the time the leaves begin to turn yellow and drop.
+As harvest approaches, scout for plants that have retained green, moist, non-senescent stems, petioles or leaves, while the pods and seeds are mature, brown and dry… Be sure to inspect plants before the first killing frost.

 Other factors that cause delayed maturity

 There are other reasons for delayed maturity in soybeans that can be confused with GSD.
 The main difference between delayed maturity and green stem disorder is that with delayed maturity, the maturity of the whole plant is delayed, including the pods and seeds, rather than just stem tissue.
 Plants with these other delayed maturity problems are encountered much less frequently than plants with green stem disorder symptoms.